Email FacebookTwitterMenu burgerClose thin

 Who Pays Tax on Inherited 401(k) Assets?

-The person who inherits a 401(k) is responsible for paying any taxes owed on the account.
+The person who inherits a 401(k) is ultimately responsible for paying any taxes owed on money that’s withdrawn from the account.
 When someone enrolls in a 401(k) plan at work or establishes a solo 401(k) for themselves, they can choose one or more beneficiaries.
 The account beneficiaries are entitled to receive any assets in the account once the original account owner passes away.

 Spouses are often named as primary beneficiaries, meaning they’re entitled to receive the remaining funds in the account.
 If a primary beneficiary has predeceased the account owner or for some reason they don’t want to claim an inherited 401(k), the money would then go to the next contingent beneficiary named.

-The beneficiary that inherits 401(k) assets is responsible for paying 401(k) inheritance tax.
-The assets in the account would be taxed at your ordinary income tax rate, not the tax rate of the original account owner.
-You may be pushed into a higher tax bracket, depending on how much you receive from an inherited 401(k).
+The beneficiary who inherits 401(k) assets is responsible for paying income tax on the money when they begin withdrawing it.
+However, the assets in the account would be taxed at the beneficiary’s ordinary income tax rate, not the tax rate of the original account owner.
+Inheriting a 401(k) can push a beneficiary into a higher tax bracket, depending on how much they receive from an inherited 401(k).

 What Do I Do With an Inherited 401(k)?

-• Withdraw it: If you need the money from an inherited 401(k) for medical bills, college costs or other expenses you could withdraw all of it in a lump sum.
-You would, of course, have to pay taxes on the distribution.
+• Withdraw it: If you need the money from an inherited 401(k) for medical bills, college costs or other reasons, you can withdraw all of it in a lump sum.
+Of course, you would have to pay taxes on the distribution, and potentially a 10% early withdrawal penalty.

-• Inherited IRA: You could also roll an inherited 401(k) into a new inherited IRA.
+• Transfer it to an inherited IRA: You could also roll an inherited 401(k) into a new inherited IRA.
 You could arrange for the 401(k) plan custodian to transfer assets directly on your behalf to avoid the money being taxed as a distribution.
 An inherited IRA would allow you to make early withdrawals without triggering a 10% tax penalty.

 How Do I Avoid Inheritance Tax on My 401(k)?

-There’s one other option for avoiding 401(k) inheritance tax.
+There’s one other option for avoiding income taxes on an inherited 401(k).
 You could disclaim the inheritance altogether.
 If you were to disclaim an inherited 401(k), the money would pass on to the next contingent beneficiary.
 This is something you may consider if you’d rather avoid 401(k) inheritance tax headaches, you don’t necessarily need the money or you would simply rather see it go to someone else.

 Bottom Line